Annual Modern Slavery Statement FYE 2022

-This statement relates to Craneware PLC, covering all business regions and subsidiaries for the financial year ending 30 June 2022.
+This statement relates to Craneware plc, covering all business regions and its subsidiaries for the financial year ending 30 June 2023

 Introduction